-Land Area:

-Growth Scenario 2 is desirable in that it makes use of land in the existing built-up area and a future development district already designated residential by the Town's OP.
+Land Area: Growth Scenario 2 is desirable in that it makes use of land in the existing residential districts.

-Infill Compatibility:

-Sensitive infill could be achieved based on average densities in the existing residential districts.
+Infill Compatibility: Sensitive infill could be achieved based on average densities in the

 Given the small sample size of respondents, it is not conclusive that the responses received are indicative of the wider community preference for Growth Scenario 2 as the preferred approach.
 However, if the responses are reviewed in consideration of the more statistically significant responses to the original resident preference survey, Growth Scenario 2 is reflective of the overall preference themes of balanced moderate growth.